tn-aixpa/kubernetes-resource-manager/README.md

 security.cors.origins: http://localhost:3000
 ```
 `kubernetes.crd.allowed` and `kubernetes.crd.denied` are meant to be mutually exclusive: you either specify one or the other (or leave both empty).
 Defining `allowed` will let the resource manager handle only the CRDs listed in it, while `denied` will allow all CRDs not listed in it.
+Leaving both empty lets the resource manager handle all CRDs.

+To control which standard resources are available to the Resource Manager, use the specific label selectors in the following way:

-Leaving both empty lets the resource manager handle all CRDs. `kubernetes.selector.service` defines the label selectors (separated by `|`) for filtering the K8S services to read.
+- `kubernetes.selector.service` defines the label selectors (separated by `|`) for filtering the K8S Services to read.
+- `kubernetes.selector.deployment` defines the label selectors (separated by `|`) for filtering the K8S Deployments to read.
+- `kubernetes.selector.job` defines the label selectors (separated by `|`) for filtering the K8S Jobs to read.
+- `kubernetes.selector.pvc` defines the label selectors (separated by `|`) for filtering the K8S Persistent Volume Claims to read.

+To control the creation of the Persistent Volume Claims, it is possible additional to define the following properties

+- `kubernetes.pvc.managed-by` to define the label to be associated with the K8S Resoruce Manager
+- `kubernetes.pvc.storage-classes` to define a subset of Storage Classes that can be created with K*S Resource Manager.
+If not specified, all classes are allowed.

 Start the server:
 ```